 Set up a guaranteed or streamlined installment agreement with the IRS, and it will not file a federal tax lien.
 The taxpayer is responsible for contacting the IRS to establish these arrangements.
 The IRS won’t force taxpayers to utilize these alternatives to avoid lien filing.

-How Can You Get Rid of a Federal Tax Lien?
+How Can a Tax Lien Lawyer Help Get Rid of a Federal Tax Lien?

 Pay your tax bill before they become due